-The District is providing in-person instruction for the 2023-24 school year.
+The District is continuing to provide in-person instruction for the 2024-25 school year.
 The District is unable to predict whether new proposals will be enacted, especially with respect to independent study, or what form they may take, or whether any new requirements related to reducing the spread of COVID-19 or other infectious diseases will materially impact the District's finances or operations.